Mourning rape victim, India set for muted New Year's Eve

-NEW DELHI India's armed forces cancelled New Year's Eve parties on Monday, reflecting the sombre mood across the country after the gang rape and murder of a student that triggered an international outcry.
+NEW DELHI, Dec 31 India's armed forces cancelled New Year's Eve parties on Monday, reflecting the sombre mood across the country after the gang rape and murder of a student that triggered an international outcry.

 High-end clubs, politicians and ordinary Indians also called off celebrations as a mark of respect for the 23-year-old woman who died on Saturday two weeks after her brutal assault.